- About Us

 Peggy Flanagan 612-799-4705

-CDF-MN is a member of the Raise the Wage coalition, a group of more than 70 faith, labor and non-profit organizations across Minnesota that advocated in support of the bill.
+CDF-MN is a member of the Raise the Wage coalition, the advocacy group that backed the push for a minimum wage increase with indexing.
 CDF-MN is a nonprofit organization supporting programs and policies that increase family economic stability and improve child well-being.